 1875 Noble Ave, Bridgeport, CT 06610

 I’m obviously partial to the Keeler Tavern Museum, because it’s where I got married.
-It has a beautiful brick-wall garden, lots of flowers and foliage and a bright and cozy garden house where you can have your reception.
-It’s good for small to medium size weddings of up to 90 or so, although a smaller guest count will leave more room for dancing.
+A Keeler Tavern Museum wedding means a beautiful brick-wall garden, lots of flowers and foliage and a bright and cozy garden house where you can have your reception.
+It’s good for weddings of up to 90 or so, although a smaller guest count will leave more room for dancing.
 Be ready to roll your sleeves up and DIY, or get a planner.
-The plus with this though is that you can completely customize everything and choose your own vendors.
+The plus with this venue is that you can completely customize everything and choose your own vendors.

 132 Main St, Ridgefield, CT 06877